Rockland Pilot Helps Death Row Dogs Get Chartered Flights To New Families

 Rocco is one of a handful of dogs Pagano has flown to safety since becoming involved with the animal rescue organization, Pilots N Paws.

 Pagano has been flying since he was 8 years old, when his uncle took him.
 He became a certified private pilot in 2013.
-Two years later, he met Davies, of Stony Point -- a commercial pilot with nearly 40 years of experience under his belt.
+Two years later, he met Davie -- a commercial pilot with nearly 40 years of experience under his belt.

-Davies, who flies a Comanche, knew someone selling the same one.
-The deal was if Pagano bought it, Davies would take care of all the maintenance.
-Long story short, Pagano bought the jet and secured the hanger next to Davies'.
+Davie, who flies a Comanche, knew someone selling the same one.
+The deal was if Pagano bought it, Davie would take care of all the maintenance.
+Long story short, Pagano bought the jet and secured the hanger next to Davie'.

 "I get a good feeling out of being able to help someone out," he said, "just out of aviation."